SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

            ]
          }

-  Note that for the ``host`` value, you may use the IP address of your SQreamDB machine.
+  Note that for the ``host`` value, it is essential that you use the IP address of your SQreamDB machine.

-5. If you have installed Studio on a server where SQream is already installed, move the **sqream-admin-config.json** file to **/etc/sqream/**:
+6. If you have installed Studio on a server where SQream is already installed, move the **sqream-admin-config.json** file to **/etc/sqream/**:

    .. code-block:: console

       mv sqream-admin-config.json /etc/sqream

-Back to :ref:`Installing Studio on a Stand-Alone Server<install_studio_top>`

 Starting Studio
 ---------------

-You can start Studio by running the following command:
+Start Studio by running the following command:

 .. code-block:: console